 If you live in a big city( like i do in Bangalore), a lot of times weekends becomes about a lot of leisure, going to one of the hundreds of pubs or maybe a long ride with your friends or generally chill at home Binge watching some tv series.
-With a lot of these here t we always are accustomed to some kind of luxury.
+With a lot of these we always are accustomed to some kind of luxury.

 So now with travel being the trendy thing now, a lot of the people have generally started hitting outdoor as well.
-Most of these are done through organizations like BMC, Get beyond limits, Plan the unplanned etc. Here these guys charge you an amount and they have everything organized for you where you have everything arranged.
+Most of these are done through organizations like BMC, Get beyond limits, Plan the unplanned etc. Here these guys charge you an amount and they have everything organized for you.
 But just imagine what if you did everything on your own, book your travel, carry your tents, sleeping bag, utensils and material to cook food, pitch a tent where you like and do everything on your own amidst nature.
 This is what we did and boy was it a brilliant experience.
 And this blog is more of my learnings from my previous treks which probably I realized during this trip.

 So the place where we went is called Kumara Parvatha.
 For those who might not know this it in Kukke Subramanya which is around 280 km from Bangalore.
 The trek is 13-14 km trek one way and it is a steep ascend in a lot of places.
 I would a trek for easy-medium level difficulty(sun makes it harder so start early).
 By medium level difficulty, I mean for people who might not be experienced trekkers which is most of the IT crowd in Bangalore.